certanet/firepyer/docs/using.rst

 .. autoclass:: Fdm

-Import the Fdm class and instantiate an object, passing in your FTD hostname/IP, username and password:
+Import the Fdm class and instantiate an object, passing in your FTD hostname/IP, username and password (and ignoring SSL verification if using a self-signed cert):

     >>> from firepyer import Fdm
-    >>> fdm = Fdm(host='192.168.45.45', username='admin', password='Admin123')
+    >>> fdm = Fdm(host='192.168.45.45', username='admin', password='Admin123', verify=False)

 Then call any of the available methods to run against your FTD: